 Robert H. Merritt, Jr.

 Robin also represents individuals, businesses and financial institutions in various contexts, including contracts, leases, asset and real estate based lending, loan restructurings, and conservation easement acquisition.
-He has provided assistance to physicians in structuring practice relationships for compliance under the Stark Laws.
 His commercial litigation experience includes contract and real estate disputes, dissenter's rights and similar corporate litigation, trade secret and lender liability litigation, and representation of both lenders and debtors in U.S. Bankruptcy Court.

 Trust Fund: A corporate officer was successfully defended from a proposed assessment of North Carolina sales and use taxes and withholding taxes by demonstrating to the Court that the taxpayer was not an officer with a duty to account for, collect, or pay over taxes.
 During a three day trial, it was proven that the taxpayer was detached from the operations of the business and that another corporate officer was, in fact, responsible for the corporation's failure to pay.
 Click Here for Court's Ruling